curtismchale/Hide-Reviews-for-WooCommerce/readme.md

 - Reviews Tabs
 - Ratings Widgets are deactivated no one can add them to a sidebar
-	- if the ratings widgets are in a sidebare they will disappear
+	- if the ratings widgets are in a sidebar they will disappear

 ### Support